-The Keep America Beautiful Great American Cleanup is the nation’s largest community improvement program, engaging more than 5 million volunteers and participants every year to create positive change and lasting impact in local communities.
+The Keep America Beautiful® Great American Cleanup® is the nation’s largest community improvement program, engaging, on average, more than 3 million volunteers and participants every year to create positive change and lasting impact in local communities.

 Imagine a plastic bottle that dreams of becoming a pair of jeans, a steel food can that wants to breeze by as a bicycle, or a shampoo bottle that continues to bring smiles to the beautiful faces of children as a hairbrush.
 Would you help to make their dreams come true if you could?